Ile Flottante

 1

-Vanilla anglaise: Scrape the seeds out of the vanilla pod and add both seeds and pod to a pan with the cream and milk.
-Bring to the boil.
+Vanilla Anglaise: Scrape the seeds from the vanilla pod and add them, along with the pod, to a pan with the cream and milk.
+Bring to a boil.

 2

-In a bowl, whisk together the egg yolks and caster sugar, then pour a third of the boiled cream mixture onto the yolks and mix well.
-Pour back into the pan and, over a low heat, stir with a wooden spoon, until slightly thickened.
+In a bowl, whisk the egg yolks and caster sugar until smooth.
+Pour a third of the hot cream mixture over the yolks and mix well.
+Return the mixture to the pan and cook over low heat, stirring constantly with a wooden spoon until it thickens slightly.

 3

-Remove from the heat and discard the vanilla pod.
+Remove from heat and discard the vanilla pod.
+Let the sauce cool, then refrigerate.

 4